 Keep only the essentials on your counters, things that you use every single day.
 Keep everyday utensils within easy reach.
 If you use something often (like a blender, for me) that can stay on the counter.
 Find other places for things you may only use once in a while, such as a bulky slow-cooker or a standing mixer.

 Purge and Condense

 Before organizing, go through what you already own and make sure you actually want to keep it.
 Donate anything you haven’t used in over 6 months.
 Are you really going to use that gigantic punch bowl?
 Do you only ever use two knives out of your 12 knife set?
+Is it time to upgrade your flour sack dish towels?
 Check your pantry for anything that may have expired.
 Then condense everything you can.
 I like to place things in air-tight food storage containers and mason jars.
 Mason jars are great for beans, pasta, and rice, and they’re stackable.
 I put Cocoa’s dog food in narrow, large containers instead of keeping it in bulky bags.